Monday, December 16, 2024

 Appendix C: United States Code and Federal Rules of Civil Procedure (selected provisions)

-Additional Puzzles, cases, and information may be posted to the blog as the semester moves along.
+Blog (additional puzzles, cases, stories, and information may be posted as the semester goes along).

 Note on Reading and Class Discussions

-Assignments for the first week of class, Monday, January 8-Tuesday January 9.
-The rest of Chapter Two will be the focus of Tuesday's class, so you can read that entire chapter if you want to get ahead:
+Assignments for the first week of class, Monday, January 6-Tuesday January 7.
+You can read that entire Chapter 2 if you want to get ahead:

 Introduction/Historical Context Understanding Ch.
 1